HomeCampsIndianapolis Art Center Summer Camps

-Let’s Get Creative Together: Summer Art Camps for the Whole Family!
-The Indianapolis Art Center offers a ton of hands-on art camps for everyone.
-Whether you’re looking for a camp for a young artist, a creative teen, or a camp that the whole family can enjoy together, the Indianapolis Art Center has something for you.
+Summer Art Camp = FUN!
+The Indy Art Center offers a ton of hands-on art camps for everybody.
+Whether you’re looking for a camp for a young artist, a creative teen, or a camp that the whole family can enjoy together, the Indy Art Center has something for you.

 Address: 820 E 67TH ST, Indianapolis, IN 46220